Attraction to transgender people: Overall

+Trans women

-In their sociological study, Martin S. Weinberg and Colin J. Williams interviewed 26 men sexually interested in transwomen (MSTW).
+In their sociological study, Martin S. Weinberg and Colin J. Williams interviewed 26 men sexually interested in trans women (MSTW).
 13 identified themselves as heterosexual, and 13 as "bisexual or probably bisexual".
 The authors opined "These labels only superficially describe their sexual interest," and noted that the expressed interest in trans women was sometimes used as a basis for denying a more stigmatized self-identity.
-As an example, they described a case who "said that he was 'bisexual' rather than 'gay' because he was able to think of the transwomen as women".
+As an example, they described a case who "said that he was 'bisexual' rather than 'gay' because he was able to think of the trans women as women".

 As part of HIV prevention research in 2004, Operario et al. interviewed 46 men in the San Francisco area who had sex with transgender women, but found "no consistent patterns between how men described their sexual orientation identity versus their sexual behavior and attraction to transgender women".
 Of the sample, 20 of them described themselves as being straight or heterosexual.
 Some men were definitive about this declaration, while others were hesitant and wondered if they should consider themselves bisexual.

 A Northwestern University study recruited 205 men interested in trans women.
-In that online survey, 51% identified as straight, 41% as bisexual, and the remainder as gay.
-Also, 55% said their ideal partner would be a cisgender female, and 36% said it would be a trans woman.
+In that online survey, 52.9% identified as straight, 37.3% as bisexual, and 2.6% as gay, and 7% as something else.
+Also, 55.9% said their ideal partner would be a cisgender woman, and 34.7% said it would be a trans woman.
 The study authors concluded that "The interest in trans women appears to be a distinct sexual interest separate from heterosexual men's attraction to women for the majority of men, but there is a substantial minority who may experience it as their sexual orientation."

-A 2016 study that used the penile plethysmograph demonstrated that the arousal patterns, genital and subjective, of men who report attraction to transgender women who have "female-typical physical characteristics (e.g. breasts) while retaining a penis" are similar to those of straight men and different from those of gay men.
+A 2016 study that used a phallometry device demonstrated that the arousal patterns, genital and subjective, of cisgender men who report attraction to transgender women who have "female-typical physical characteristics (e.g. breasts) while retaining a penis" are similar to those of straight men and different from those of gay men.
 The study showed that these men are much more aroused to female than to male stimuli.
 They differed from both the groups of straight and gay men, however, in also displaying strong arousal to stimuli featuring trans women, to which they responded as much as to the cisgender female stimuli.
 Of the men attracted to trans women, 41.7% identified as bisexual, with the remainder identifying as straight.
 The bisexuals among them did not display significantly more arousal to male stimuli than their heterosexual counterparts, though they did report a higher number of male sex partners.

-A 2019 study that asked 958 participants which gender identities they would be interested in dating found that 96.7% of heterosexual men, 98.2% of heterosexual women, 88.5% of gay men, 71.2% of lesbian women, and 48.3% of bisexual, queer, and non-binary participants reported that they would not be interested in dating a transgender person, and the remainder would be interested.